WordPress Content Model: The Future of Custom Post Types?

 • Functional Constraints: Limited by WordPress’s existing post type and taxonomy structures, with challenges in reusability and theme integration.

-• Performance Risks: May affect site speed, especially on slower servers.
+• Performance Risks: This experimental plugin may affect site speed, especially on slower servers.

 Is It Right for You?